My story is an expression of love, passion and purpose

 The Kitchen at Once Upon a Cook / System Reset

-So my passion became my purpose and I founded ‘Once Upon a Cook … Food Wisdom, Better Living’ – an information website and small educational cookery school – to inspire people to reclaim the kitchen as the centre of their health and food as the foundation of well-being.
+So my passion became my purpose and I founded ‘Once Upon a Cook … Food Wisdom, Culinary Medicine’ – an information website and small educational cookery school – to inspire people to reclaim the kitchen as the centre of their health and food as the foundation of well-being.

 Inspired by reclaiming my own health, I co-founded SYSTEM RESET – Heal with Food with Kirsty Da Silva, to show others struggling with chronic health issues, how to make food and lifestyle changes that restore their energy, vitality and health.

 Along the way, I’ve learned a lot.
 As an older (wiser?!) busy, professional woman, a partner, a mum (and grand-mum!) and a friend, two things stand out:

 1. Women hold the family – and the world – in the palm of their hand and it’s a very heavy responsibility.
 The struggle with overwhelm, fatigue and the feeling that we need to do more, be more and care more haunts us daily.
-Our health and happiness is suffering – and so is our ability to hold it together.
+Our health and happiness are suffering – and so is our ability to hold it together.

 2. Our inspiration never dies – one’s purpose and mission isn’t a destination – it’s a wonderful journey with twists, turns and surprises…